Colorado is Rewriting the Rules on Strip Searches and Jail Privacy

 What This Bill Actually Does

-Under current Colorado law, police only need a "reasonable belief" that someone is hiding a weapon or drugs to conduct a strip search if the person is arrested for a traffic or petty offense.
-HB26-1123 expands that standard to all arrests.
-It also adds a major procedural hurdle: it now takes two peace officers to agree that a search is necessary, and they must formally document the exact reason and results in a written report.
-Crucially, officers are prohibited from leaving their body-worn cameras activated during a strip search if other forms of surveillance are available, closing a gap that has historically led to privacy violations.
+Under current law, officers only need a reasonable belief that someone is hiding weapons or drugs to conduct a strip search if the person is being arrested for a minor traffic or petty offense.
+HB26-1123 expands this standard to all arrests.
+Moving forward, officers can't just use strip searches as a routine administrative checklist item for higher-level arrests.
+Furthermore, the bill mandates that two peace officers must agree that the reasonable belief standard has been met, and they must thoroughly document the exact reason for the search and what they found in an official report.
+It also clarifies that officers shouldn't use body-worn cameras during these searches if other surveillance is available, prioritizing static facility cameras over moving personal ones.

 What It Means for You